top of page

 The Honorable Mr. & Mrs. Richard M. Daley

-54th Mayor of Chicago.
-National reputation for innovative programs to address education, public safety, and neighborhood development.
+Mayor and Mrs. Daley have worked tirelessly to build innovative programs to address education, public safety, the arts and neighborhood development.

 2000